 The Certificate IV in Mental Health will equip you with the skills to help people touched by mental illness get their lives back on track, while opening the door to plenty of job opportunities in this challenging and rewarding field.

-And because the WA Government recognises the demand in this area, this nationally recognised course is heavily subsidised under their Future Skills WA program – meaning you’ll be on your way to a fulfilling new career without having to worry about the costs involved.
+And because the Jobs & Skills WA recognises the demand in this area, this nationally recognised course is heavily subsidised under their Jobs & Skills WA program – meaning you’ll be on your way to a fulfilling new career without having to worry about the costs involved.

 Should I enrol?

 This course is for you if you’re passionate about helping improve the lives of those experiencing mental illness.